-Alexandra has funded healthcare for 53 patients in 11 countries.
+Alexandra has funded healthcare for 65 patients in 11 countries.

-Michael is a baby from Tanzania, and the last born child in a family of five.
-He is a jovial boy and happy most of the time.
-Michael’s father has been away to a different city working as night guard while the mother is a stay home wife looking after their five children.
-His father is able to send some little money every month to help support the family.
-Michael has clubfoot of his left foot.
+Gladness is a two-month-old baby girl from Tanzania and the last born in a family of two children.
+Both parents depend on small-scale farming for a living and their income is very limited.
+Gladness has clubfoot of both feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
-Fortunately, Michael traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on February 11th.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Michael's clubfoot repair.
-After treatment, he will be able to walk without difficulty.
-Michael’s mother says, “Please help correct my child's foot so that he can learn how to walk like other children.”
+Fortunately, Gladness traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
+There, surgeons will perform clubfoot repair surgery on August 11th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Gladness's clubfoot repair.
+After treatment, she will be able to walk easily and wear shoes.
+Gladness’ mother shared: “Please help us, our daughter needs this treatment but the cost is too high for us to afford.”